TurboWarp/extensions/docs/local-storage.md

 ## Namespaces

 The namespace is basically like the file you want to read and write to.
-Each project should set this to something unique, such as developer/project title so each project gets its own storage space.
-If two different projects use the same namespace, they will overwrite eachother's data and cause very bad things!
+When the extension loads, the project is given a random, unique ID which it will save as.

-You can set which namespace to use with this block:
+If you'd like to use a custom namespace, you can change it with this block:

 ```scratch
 set storage namespace ID to [project title] :: #0FBD8C
 ```

+Each project should set this to something unique, such as developer/project title so each project gets its own storage space.
+If two different projects use the same namespace, they will overwrite eachother's data and cause very bad things!

 Some example namespaces: